utkarshpant/vector-db-handroll/README.md

 - I believe this was a good design choice seeing that my reference database, Qdrant, also implements only `Collections (Libraries)` and `Points (Chunks)`!

 ## Indexing Algorithms

+Indexes are implemented using inhertance.
+A `BaseIndex` abstract base class defined the `build` and `search` methods that different subclasses implement.
+For example, the BruteForceIndex implements traditional KNN indexing, while BallTreeIndex implements a tree data structure that is constructed and rebalanced using `build`.

 ### Brute-force KNN
 - Simple linear search over all embeddings